Fedosov dg manifolds associated with Lie pairs: Preliminaries

-\begin{example} Let $G$ be a Poisson Lie group and let $P$ be a Poisson $G$-space, i.e.\ a Poisson manifold $(P,\pi)$ endowed with a $G$-action $G\times P\to P$ which happens to be a Poisson map.
-According to Lu~\cite{MR1430434}, the cotangent Lie algebroid $A=\big(T_P^\vee\big)_\pi$ and the transformation Lie algebroid $B=P\rtimes\mathfrak{g}$ form a matched pair of Lie algebroids over the manifold $P$. \end{example}
+\begin{examples}\strut \begin{enumerate} \item If $X$ is a complex manifold, then $T_X\otimes\CC=T^{0,1}_X\bowtie T^{1,0}_X$ is a matched pair of complex Lie algebroids over $X$. \item Let $G$ be a Poisson Lie group and let $P$ be a Poisson $G$-space, i.e.\ a Poisson manifold $(P,\pi)$ endowed with a $G$-action $G\times P\to P$ which happens to be a Poisson map.
+According to Lu~\cite{MR1430434}, the cotangent Lie algebroid $A=\big(T_P^\vee\big)_\pi$ and the transformation Lie algebroid $B=P\rtimes\mathfrak{g}$ form a matched pair of Lie algebroids over the manifold $P$. \end{enumerate} \end{examples}